Sofia Oliveira-Martins

 • Factors associated with arterial hypertension in pharmacy users in Portugal

-Paula Araujo Opromolla and Ruy Laurenti
+Paula Araujo Opromolla, Ruy Laurenti

 • Assessment of global cardiovascular risk and risk factors in Portugal according to the SCORE® model

-Sofia de Oliveira Martins, Polybio Serra e Silva, Ana Luisa Papoila, Margarida Caramona, Jan W. Foppe van Mil, and José Cabrita
+Sofia de Oliveira Martins, Polybio Serra e Silva, Ana Luisa Papoila, Margarida Caramona, Jan W. Foppe van Mil, José Cabrita

 • Inappropriate drug use by Portuguese elderly outpatients - Effect of the Beers criteria update